| | | | | |

 Point Lobos State Natural Reserve

-Make your first stop at the Point Lobos State Park, just a short ten-minute drive from Carmel.
-Admission into the park is $10 per car.
+After breakfast, make your first stop at the Point Lobos State Park, just a short ten-minute drive from Carmel.

 Point Lobos State Reserve sign Carmel to Big Sur